Learn something new every day

 There are actually many plants in the ephedra genus.
 Most of them are flowering shrubs, and different parts of each plant might be used depending upon how much of the chemical ephedrine they contain.
 It is this chemical that is of most use in herbal cures.
 Ephedra vulgaris is one of the preferred sources for ephedrine because just about every part of the plant has some ephedrine in it, though this must derived by processing the plant.

-Some of the other traditional uses of ephedra vulgaris include to treat low blood pressure, to bring down fevers and to address hay fever.
-Though unproven, herbal practitioners may claim it aids in digestion, and is a good antiseptic.
+Some of the other traditional uses include treating low blood pressure, bringing down fevers and addressing hay fever.
+Although unproven, herbal practitioners also claim it aids in digestion, and is a good antiseptic.
 Some side effects are clearly evident and these include lack of appetite, difficulty sleeping, arrhythmias, and risk for cardiac events or stroke.

 While there is reason to celebrate the healing properties of ephedra vulgaris, sources of it are difficult to find in many places of the world.
 As soon as the herb was billed as a weight loss supplement, people began to take far more than the recommended doses that would have been used in China, Tibet or India, to treat asthma or colds.
 This led to unfortunate cardiac deaths.
 Given the stimulant properties of the herb, it’s not hard to understand the adverse and fatal reactions of some people to this medicine.

 Regulating agencies like the US Food and Drug Administration determined that ephedra vulgaris, and any other form of the shrub were not acceptable and banned sales of the herb.
 It may still be possible to order the herb online, but there are inherent dangers in taking this drug to enhance performance or to try to lose weight.
 Many world-sporting organizations also do not permit its use.
 It needs to be further mentioned that like most types of speed or stimulants ephedra has addictive qualities that make it undesirable for long-term use.